Capodichino station: History

-The completion of the works, initially foreseen by the CIPE for 2018, will take place no earlier than 2026.
+The completion of the works, initially foreseen by the CIPE for 2018, are now expected to be finished between late 2026 and early 2027.

 Station layout

 The new metro station redesigns access to the airport with covered pedestrian walkways and a capillary network of roads, connected to the parking area.
 The project characterizes the terminal with the large translucent round roof that allows natural light to penetrate from above into the deep central shaft.
 The vertical path comes alive with the movement of travelers: the elevators and the spiral of the escalators orient and distribute the flows of arrivals and departures.